benjaminfoo/Architect/readme.md

 ##### Planned features
-This is a list of planned features for later development - this will take some time however:
+This is a list of planned features for later development - this will take some time however

 - custom constructions, or existing constructions with custom actions / usages
 - define further custom entities
 - resource / cost management